 When looking for a job in the cybersecurity field, you will find jobs such as IT security architects or cybersecurity engineers that don’t require this certification.
 Applying to these jobs might not help you maximise your qualifications, so it’s best to look for jobs that require this certification.
 By applying to these jobs, you will have an advantage salary-wise.

-Remember, obtaining CISSP certification is perhaps the most valuable addition to your resume; it will deepen your knowledge and mastery in the field of cybersecurity, earn you a good spot among your peers and will expand your salary for certain.
+Remember, obtaining Certified Information System Security Professional certification is perhaps the most valuable addition to your resume; it will deepen your knowledge and mastery in cybersecurity, earn you a good spot among your peers and expand your salary for certain.
 Employers are more willing to pay if you meet this certification’s prerequisite.